 Some firms require a minimum number of trading days before you can pass the evaluation, regardless of how quickly you hit the profit target.
 This requirement exists to prevent traders from "getting lucky" on a single trade.

-Alpha Funded has no minimum trading days — if you hit the profit target in 3 days, you pass.
+Alpha Trader Firm has no minimum trading days — if you hit the profit target in 3 days, you pass.
 This is one of the most trader-friendly policies in the industry.

 5. Maximum Trading Days